frederikskovw/pimp_my_slide/README.md

 - start frontend: cd frontend > npm run serve

 **III.B For Windows systems:**
-1. Setup (only need to do this once, after download): Double-click _app_setup.bat_ file in the root directory of app
+1. Setup (only need to do this once, after download):
+- - add OPENAI API KEY.
+Go to the backend folder and replace _sk-XXXX_ in the file .env-template with your actual OPENAI API KEY.
+Remove _-template_ from the file name, so it is just called .env
+- Double-click _app_setup.bat_ file in the root directory of app
-2. Run
+3. Run
 - Double-click _start_backend.bat_
 - Double-click _start_frontend.bat_ > go to url _localhost:8080_ in your default webbrowser